 Enter tasks and go to Ribbon > XLGantt tab, click the “Update Schedule”

-As shown in the figure below, the workloads of the subtasks, the workloads of the summary tasks, and the dates of summary tasks are automatically calculated.
+As shown in the illustration below, the workloads of the subtasks, the workloads of the summary tasks, and the dates of summary tasks are automatically calculated.

 On the left side of the task, group rows are displayed, and the Gantt charts are automatically displayed on the right side.